alexgayshunewave/presswork/README.md

 ## Documentation

 Presswork is fully commented with details in the SCSS.
-Set the font sizes with the `fontsize` mixin, set the spacing using the `baseline` mixin or set both at once with the `sassline` mixin.
+Set the font sizes with the `fontsize` mixin, set the spacing using the `baseline` mixin or set both at once with the `pw` mixin.
 Use rems for everything else.
 Full documentation is in the works.

 ### Running / compiling